statycc/tyni/readme.md

 1. User specifies an input file.
 2. Parse the input to obtain a parse-tree.
-3. Capture Security-flow matrix data from the parse tree.
+3. Capture a security-flow matrix from the parse tree.
-4. Evaluate the matrix data against security levels using an SMT solver.
+4. Evaluate the matrix against security policy & classes using a solver.

 ```
 [input].java                         ┐